cert-manager/approver-policy/README.md

-Selector is a required field that is used for matching CertificateRequestPolicies against a CertificateRequest for evaluation. policy-approver currently only supports selecting over the `issuerRef` of a request.
+Selector is a required field that is used for matching CertificateRequestPolicies against a CertificateRequest for evaluation. approver-policy currently only supports selecting over the `issuerRef` of a request.

 `issuerRef` values accept wildcards "\*".
 If an `issuerRef` is set to an empty